 - Lesions, most often seen between the toes and back of the neck, armpits, groin area, the external ear canal or folds

 - pruritus or itch, is usually always present

 - Erythema (a rash with or without papules); reddish bumps and blisters which can spread outward, creating ulcerations or round “bulls eye” lesions (red circles with a central white area)

 - Hyperpigmentation/lichenification; leathery, elephant-like skin

-- Cheilitis/muzzle erythema; these cases often exhibit extreme facial pruritus
+- Cheilitis/muzzle erythema; these cases often exhibit progressive facial pruritus